edkesuma/CoviDoc/README.md

 The project aims to assist doctors and medical professionals in COVID-19 detection by X-ray image classifications.
 Our product also provides consultation management.

 ## DEVELOPMENT TOOLS:
-- Frontend: React, Tailwind CSS, Flowbite
+- Frontend: React with ViteJS, Tailwind CSS, Flowbite
 - Backend: Flask
 - Database: SQLlite, SQLAlchemy